 Buddhism in the West has a rich history despite being a relatively recent arrival.
-It landed in an alien, modern world in which reflexivity, anxiety, and complex ideas of selfhood, self-realisation and social participation were the norm.
+It landed in an alien, modern world in which reflexivity, anxiety, and complex ideas of self-hood, self-realization and social participation were the norm.
 Buddhism thus was beset by unfamiliar desires and fears, fantasies and dreams from the get go.
 This new context forced a process of transmutation on Buddhism, though often in ways its practitioners were blind to, and its importers unaware of.
-Western convert Buddhism, the academic label for Buddhism practiced by westerners in the West, for many has been a poor cousin to the real thing, often leading to the idealisation of an imaginary, original Buddhism and attempts to rewrite history in its honor, or sustain hagiographic stories of Buddhism brought in by Asian teachers.
-Yet Buddhism exists not only as a second-hand religion in the West, with connotations of inferiority or superiority, but as part of a wider cultural sphere in which forces beyond its scope operate and impact it and its practitioners.
-Part of western Buddhism’s success or failure has been its ability or lack thereof to engage with this wider sphere; a sphere which many western practitioners of Buddhism are either indifferent to or unaware of.
+Western convert Buddhism, the academic label for Buddhism practiced by westerners in the West, for many has been a poor cousin to the real thing, often leading to the idealization of an imaginary, original Buddhism and attempts to rewrite history in its honor, or sustain hagiographic stories of Buddhism brought in by Asian teachers.
+Yet Buddhism exists not only as a second-hand religion in the West, with connotations of inferiority or superiority, but as part of a wider cultural sphere in which forces beyond its scope operate and impact it, and its practitioners.
+Part of western Buddhism’s success or failure has really been its ability or lack thereof to engage with this wider sphere; a sphere which many western practitioners of Buddhism are either indifferent to or unaware of themselves.

-Tensions emerge when change and adaption take place as the history of religion demonstrate.
+Tensions emerge when change and adaption take place as the history of any religion demonstrates.
 The integration of psychotherapy, social engagement, psychedelics, counter-cultural norms, mixing and matching with other religious and spiritual traditions, engagement with philosophy, science and activism have all been and continue to be sites of tension with issues of authenticity and ownership underling such moves, often accompanied by a search for validation of Buddhist beliefs and practices by the most committed, as western Buddhists seek to imagine Buddhism as exactly what they wish or desire it to be.
 A number of accessible academic works on Buddhism, such as The Making of Buddhist Modernism, have been effective in identifying how such changes have often given rise to new and familiar forms of desire and delusion at work in wider society.
 These works offer insights that present new epistemic challenges that many practitioners are content to ignore, but linger on all the same.

 Anthony Giddens, the Sociologist whose work Hokai pointed me to, speaks of liquid modernity, rather than post-modernity, as a way of defining late-stage modernity, though both terms point to ways of unpacking our complex times.
 Giddens’ work has explored the interrelationship between society and subjectivity, and provides us with insights for understanding how we are creatures of thoroughly modern habits, even inside our meditation postures and dharma talk.
-To talk of liquid modernity is to capture conditions of our social environment that are inescapable; conditions that we are saturated by and that emerge in our subjective experience and response to practice, meditation and ideals within traditions of Buddhism.
+To talk of liquid modernity is to capture conditions of our social environment that are inescapable.

 At the Great Feast, the co-existence of different sociological models for defining the age we live in is most welcome as each provides material for understanding our modern condition and our age’s impact on subject formation and identity and the sort of integration required of us.
-Each age and phase of history could be seen as forming masks that are performative of models of self (the sort I ran up against throughout my youth and in Buddhist groups) and challenges to integrate.
+Each age and phase of history could be seen as forming modes or masks that are performative of models of self and challenges to integrate.
 These ages and phases also gift us knowledge and opportunities, and Giddens often describes late-modernity as simultaneously a period of unprecedented opportunity and unparalleled danger.
 The self, or experience of becoming a person in the world, is ultimately shaped by a richer array of forces than most of us realize or acknowledge, and for which Buddhism is incapable of providing a comprehensive response that can encompass the complexity around us, itself in continuous mutation.
 The great gift of sociology to a practitioner is that it points us to how self, consciousness, identity and the phenomenology of each is not merely an individual experience, but is embedded in and mirrors wider social forces at play.
 Sociology asks us to see how we are not only an I but a we.
 Giddens offers us a vision into how the self is formed and challenged in our current age in ways that Buddhism is wholly unequipped to respond to on its own.
 A supplementary set of insights and practices are thus required.